 - relocation agents, property finders, private acquisitions specialists

-- a sub-agent providing estate agency services to a principal Estate Agency Business
+- a sub-agent providing estate agency services to a main estate agency business

 - asset management businesses that also provide estate agency services

-- business brokers or transfer agents that broker the sale or transfer of client businesses to third parties
+- business brokers or transfer agents brokering the sales or transfer of client businesses to third parties

 - social housing associations that offer estate agency services